il1a/htw-bachelor-2023/README.md

-# htw-bachelor-2023
+*Bachelor Thesis Project*

-Official repository of my Bachelor Thesis Project: "Exploring the Efficacy of Diverse Classification Techniques In Detecting Disinformation In News."
+### "Exploring the Efficacy of Diverse Classification Techniques In Detecting Disinformation In News."
+---
+Ilia Sokolovskiy

+HTW Berlin SS23

+All rights reserved.